gabrielmourare/BattleShip1.0/README.md

 # BattleShip1.0
-Simple Battleship Game, made with JavaScript, HTML and CSS
+Simple Battleship Game, made with JavaScript, HTML and CSS to study about web development.

+# What Have I Learned?

+* This project was created in order to practice and develop my programming skills;
+* Loops and Conditional structures;
+* Functions with and without returns;
+* Manipulation of arrays, numbers, strings and booleans;
+* a little of HTML and CSS (Grid layout)

+Next Steps:
+* Create a backend app to practice NodeJS.
+*

 CREDITS: